 Care for your child:

 - Limit your child's activity to prevent accidents.
-After moderate sedation, your child may feel lightheaded and unsteady on his or her feet.
-Do not leave your child alone.
-Have your child lie on the couch or rest quietly until the day after the procedure.
+Have your child lie on the couch or rest quietly.
 Walk with your child to the bathroom.
-Your child should not play sports or do vigorous activity after moderate sedation.
-Your child may be able to return to his or her normal activities in 24 hours.
+Do not let your child play sports or do vigorous activity.
+Do not let your child ride a bike, swim, play on swing sets, or play on jungle gyms.
+Your child can return to his or her normal activities in 24 hours.

 Follow up with your child's healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.